Tove Alexandersson: Ski orienteering

-Skyrunning
+Skyrunning, Trail running and SkySnow

 In 2017 Alexandersson took a surprise victory in the 29 kilometer Limone Extreme SkyRace with a margin of 12 minutes ahead of established skyrunning specialists, and despite taking several downhill running falls that required medical attention to arms, hands and legs.

 In September 2018 Alexandersson won a gold medal in the Sky discipline of the biennial Skyrunning World Championships held on the Ring of Steall Skyrace course at Kinlochleven in Scotland.
 She won by more than seven minutes, setting a new course record by 19 minutes on the demanding and technical 29 km course with about 2500 m of climb.

 Said Alexandersson: "I did not have a big expectation of this race because I am new to skyraces but it was a nice day for me.

 It was a fantastic course and it feels amazing to be world champion."

 In October 2018 Tove Alexandersson triumphed for the second year in a row in the Limone Extreme SkyRace, this time by a margin of nine minutes.

 This was Alexandersson's third skyrunning race ever, and she remained undefeated.

 In July 2020 Alexandersson won the Salomon 27K Fjällmaraton race in Sweden with a new course record.

 A few days later she won the 43K Fjällmaraton race, again with a new course record.

 In October Alexandersson won the Skyrace des Matheysins in France.

 A week later Alexandersson missed victory in a skyrunning race for the first time ever.
 In the four-day stage race Golden Trail Championship in the Azores she had a huge lead after the first day, but performed increasingly less well over the next three days to finish fourth overall.

 In October 2021 Alexandersson won the KM de Chando in Switzerland, where the runners ascend 2,000 vertical meters to the top of Illhorn.

+In June 2023 Alexandersson took a silver medal in the 2023 World Mountain and Trail Running Championships World Championship in the Up and Downhill Mountain class.
+In September 2025 she took her first trail running gold medal in Short Trail 45K in the World Mountain and Trail Running Championships, 34 minutes ahead of the runner-up.
+Tove also won gold medal with team Sweden.

+In March 2024 Alexandersson participated in the first World Championships of the running discipline SkySnow which consists of running on snow at high altitude wearing micro crampons.
+She had never competed in this sport but nevertheless won all three gold medals up for grabs: Vertical, Classic and Combined.